Common name: Common Fiddleneck

 Sepals narrow-lanceolate, 2–4 mm long.
 Corolla 5–10 mm long, orange-yellow; lobes 3–4 mm long.
 Stamens borne at the throat.
 Style extending to the level of the stamens.
 Mericarps 3–3.5 mm long, usually with well-developed dorsal and marginal ridges.

-Distribution and occurrence: Weed of cultivated land, widespread.
-Native of N Amer.
+Distribution and occurrence: widespread.
+Native of N America.

 NSW subdivisions: *NC, *CC, *NT, *CT, *ST, *NWS, *CWS, *SWS, *NWP, *SWP, *SFWP